 This one should come as no surprise as one of the top locations in Ottawa.
 Major’s Hill offers incredible views from the park where you can gaze upon the sunset with iconic buildings such as the National Art Gallery and Parliament Hill.

 Getting there: find somewhere to park your car in the Byward Market (or, if you’re up for a walk, at City Hall for $2 in evenings and on weekends) or hop on your bike and take the Rideau Canal Pathway to the hill.

 Drinks/Food: grab a drink at Tavern on the Hill.
 They have some gourmet hot dogs that are worth a try!

 Activities: bring your frisbee, soccer ball or a picnic to enjoy the time you’re spending outdoors.

 Rideau Canal/Fairmont Laurier/La Terrasse

 This is a close second and right around the corner from Major’s Hill Park.
-I was lucky enough to be in the right place at the right time to catch this incredibly pink sunset one evening this summer.
+I was lucky enough to be in the right place at the right time to catch this incredibly pink sunset one evening in the summer.
 Wander along the Rideau Canal to the Bytown Museum or stop for a drink at La Terrasse.
 You won’t regret it!